-Prerequisite: "C" or higher in COSM 40 and in 41L COSM majors only.
+Prerequisite: "C" or higher in COSM 40, 41, 42, 43 Instructor approval required.

 Continuation of cosmetology theory and lab.
-Hours apply toward the 1800 hours required for Cosmetology to qualify for the State Board Examination.
-Repeatable 3 times.
+Hours attended apply toward the 1800 hours required to qualify for the Cosmetology Licensing State Board Examination.
+Students may enroll 2 times for a maximum of 12 credits.

 (33 hrs. lect./lab. minimum per week)